 Our cat is diabetic.This is a fairly recent diagnosis.
-In this article I will discuss what the best diet has been for our diabetic cat.
+In this article I talk about what the best diet has been for our diabetic cat.

 This diet was set in consultation with our veterinarian.
 Your veterinarian will always be the first place to go concerning a diet for your diabetic cat.
 You probably will encounter the same issues that we have had.

 If your cat has just been diagnosed with diabetes you probably have lots of questions to ask and there are some good resources which are listed at the bottom of this post.